Canop/bacon/website/src/community/emacs-bacon.md

 # Development

-emacs-bacon is maintained [radicle](https://radicle.xyz/).
+emacs-bacon is maintained with [radicle](https://radicle.xyz/).
+It's radicle id is `rad:zKbD2Y9kERBYScgczMaJBTRfjBhh`.
 Issues and PR's are maintained in [radicle](https://radicle.xyz/guides/user#2-collaborating-the-radicle-way) as well.

 Discussions and feedback are welcome on mastodon.
 Send to `@cehteh@social.tchncs.de` with the